smartin015/continuousprint/docs/contributing.md

 1. `cd continuousprint && ~/oprint/bin/python3 setup.py install`

 Note that we're using the bundled version of python3 that comes with octoprint, **NOT** the system installed python3.
 If you try the latter, it'll give an error that sounds like octoprint isn't installed.

+## 5. Submit a pull request

+When you've made and tested your changes, follow the remaining instructions for [contributing to projects](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) to create a pull request.

+!!! important

+    New pull requests must be submitted to the `rc` branch, **not to the `master` branch**.

+    Additonally, the [plugin version line](https://github.com/smartin015/continuousprint/blob/rc/setup.py#L17) in `setup.py` **must have an incremented `rc` number** (e.g. `1.5.0rc2` -> `1.5.0rc3`, `1.6.1` -> `1.6.2rc1`).

+    This allows users to test the "release candidate" and shake out any bugs before everyone receives the change.

+You should receive a review within a day or so - if you haven't heard back in a week or more, [email the plugin author](https://github.com/smartin015/continuousprint/blob/master/setup.py#L27).

 ## Tips and Tricks